Kattippara: Educational institutions

 Holy Family Higher Secondary School and Nazareth LP & U.P.
 School are the major educational institutions (are aided) in this village and students from nearby places also depend on these schools for their formal and secondary education.
 Other than these institutions there are preliminary schools, KGs and anganavadis.

 Government Institutions

 The Kattipara Gram Panchayath is the major government institution in this locality which has Thamarassery, Poonor, Puthupadi and Thalayad as its borders.
-Other institutions include Kattipara Veterinary Hospital, Government Homeo Dispensory,Government Ayurveda Dispensory,Public Health Centre(PHC), Akshaya e kendra, branches of various banks,ATM,Bharat Petroleum pump etc.
+Other institutions include Kerala Gramin Bank, Kattipara Veterinary Hospital, Government Homeo Dispensory, Government Ayurveda Dispensory, Public Health Centre (PHC), Akshaya e kendra, branches of various banks, ATM, Bharat Petroleum pump etc.

 Transportation

 Kattippara village connects to other parts of India through Calicut city on the west and Thamarassery town on the east.
 National highway No.66 passes through Kozhikode and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The eastern National Highway No.54 going through Adivaram connects to Kalpetta, Mysore and Bangalore.
 The nearest airports are at Kannur and Kozhikode.
 The nearest railway station is at Kozhikode.